 Coating of the silicon nanoparticles: After the solution is prepared, ammonia and resorcinol are added continuously to maintain a steady concentration during the coating.
 Where ammonia acts as the catalyst in the process.
 The catalyst serves to reduce energy needed to make the compounds react, also known as the activation energy (E_a) Next, one addition of formaldehyde, i.e., three times the amount of one resorcinol addition, is added to the solution.
 These two steps are repeated several times depending on the desired coating thickness, either 100 nm or 500 nm.
 The coating thickness increases by 100 nm per repetition.
 In the end, another addition of formaldehyde is added.
-The total amount of formaldehyde added in the tank can be described as $m{form} = (m{res} \cdot 3) \cdot N + (m{res} \cdot 3)$, where m{form} describes the total mass of formaldehyde added during the process, m{res} is the total mass of added resorcinol, and N is the number of 100 nm coatings.
+The total amount of formaldehyde added during the process, $m{res} \cdot 3 \cdot N + (m{res} \cdot 3)$, where m{form} describes the total mass of formaldehyde added during the process, m{res} is the total mass of added resorcinol, and N is the number of 100 nm coatings.